North Carolina Personal Injury And Wrongful Death Attorneys

 In North Carolina, you may file a personal injury claim up to three years from the accident date.
-However, suppose the insurance company proves you are responsible for the accident.
-In that case, you cannot collect monetary compensation due to the state’s contributory negligence laws.
+However, if the insurance company proves you are responsible for the accident, you cannot collect monetary compensation due to the state’s contributory negligence laws.
 At Bain & McRae, LLP, we help clients throughout their claims to give them the best chance at obtaining compensation.

 When it comes to proving negligence for accident injuries, North Carolina operates under contributory negligence laws.
 This means that if you are proven to be even 1% at fault for the accident, you may be unable to recover monetary compensation.